 - Stir again before eating.

 Prior to cooking, grease your pot.
-For one serving of oats, use ¾ cup of water and ¼ cup of steel-cut oats.
+Use ¾ cup of water and ¼ cup of steel-cut oats for one serving of oats.
 Cook for 10 minutes for chewy oats.
 For creamier oats, cook for 13 minutes.
 Don’t let it sit on the warm setting once done cooking.

 Types of Oats for Baking